McIntosh and Fildes' anaerobic jar

 McIntosh and Fildes' anaerobic jar is an instrument used in the production of an anaerobic environment.
-This method of anaerobiosis as others is used to culture bacteria which die or fail to grow in presence of oxygen (anaerobes).
+This method of anaerobiosis as others is used to culture bacteria and other germs (e.g., Trichomonas vaginalis) which die or fail to grow in presence of oxygen (strict anaerobes).
 It was originally introduced by James McIntosh, Paul Fildes and William Bulloch in 1916.
 McIntosh and Fildes, after whom the device has been named, published an improved version in 1921.

 Construction

 The jar, about 20 × 12.5 in is made of metal.
 Its parts are as follows: